 4.2 Standard Reporting Procedure.

-4.2.1 Customer acknowledges that GHRR will only report pending criminal cases and felony and misdemeanor convictions for the seven years preceding the date of the request for a report, even though the consumer may have convictions which are older than seven years, unless a different reporting scope is expressly agreed to by the parties in writing, such alternate reporting scope being contingent upon, and limited by, the parameters of state law.
+4.2.1 Customer acknowledges that GHRR will report pending criminal cases and felony and misdemeanor convictions for only the seven years preceding the date of the request for a report, even though Consumer may have convictions that are older than seven years, unless a different reporting scope is expressly agreed to by the parties in writing, such alternate reporting scope being contingent upon, and limited by, the parameters of state law.
 Certain low-level convictions, such as ordinance violations, infractions, and traffic violations, may not be reported, even though they may be technically classified as misdemeanor-level offenses under a given state’s law.

-4.2.2 Unless otherwise expressly agreed to in writing by the parties, or unless otherwise prohibited by state consumer reporting law, the time period for the reportability of convictions shall be calculated from the date of disposition, end of sentencing term, or end of the probation term, whichever event occurs last and irrespective of whether the consumer was released from prison, jail, or probation early.
-In certain states which prohibit reporting convictions that antedate the Report by more than seven years, GHRR shall disregard sentencing and probation and shall calculate reportability based upon the disposition date.
+4.2.2 Unless otherwise expressly agreed to in writing by the parties, or unless otherwise prohibited by state consumer reporting law, the time period for the reportability of convictions shall be calculated from the date of disposition, end of the sentencing term, or end of the probation term, whichever event occurs last and irrespective of whether Consumer was released from prison, jail, or probation early.
+In certain states which prohibit reporting convictions that antedate the Report by more than seven years, GHRR shall disregard sentencing and probation and shall calculate reportability based on the disposition date.

-4.2.4 Customer understands and acknowledges that, when reporting criminal history information obtained from a “RAP Sheet” procured from a statewide law enforcement (executive) agency, GHRR in its role as a consumer reporting agency cannot report all information contained therein, even though state law may require Customer to obtain a complete and unredacted copy of the RAP Sheet.
-If Customer is required to obtain and maintain in its files a complete copy of a RAP Sheet, GHRR recommends Customer purchase GHRR’s separate third-party administrative record retrieval services.
+4.2.4 Customer understands and acknowledges that, when reporting criminal history information obtained from a “RAP sheet” procured from a statewide law enforcement (executive) agency, GHRR in its role as a consumer reporting agency cannot report all information contained therein, even though state law may require Customer to obtain a complete and unredacted copy of the RAP sheet.
+If Customer is required to obtain and maintain in its files a complete copy of a RAP sheet, GHRR recommends that Customer purchase GHRR’s separate third-party administrative record retrieval services.